near/NEPs/specs/Proposals/0031-near-shell.md

 Configuration are key-value pairs that relate to development and deployment of smart contracts and refer to *connection* information.

 Example: As a user, I want to deploy a contract to my localnet instead of testnet during development.
-I will provide flags and/or modify configuration so that `near-shell` can determine where to connect, for what contract, and on behalf of which NEAR account.
+I will provide flags and/or modify configuration so that NEAR CLI can determine where to connect, for what contract, and on behalf of which NEAR account.

 Contains: